pixia1234/super-clipboard/README_EN.md

 Super Clipboard focuses on cloud-hosted text and file relay.
 With expiring links, device binding, and access credentials, it makes cross-device content transfer effortless.

+Try it now: [https://clip.pixia.eu.org/](https://clip.pixia.eu.org/) (Demo site; data is periodically cleared.
+Do not upload private content.
+No data responsibility or SLA guarantee.)

 ## Core Capabilities

 - **Cloud text snippets**: Quickly type or import from the system clipboard, generate either a 5-character short code or a persistent token (seven or more characters), and retrieve snippets even in locked-down environments.